rluks/airtable-attachment-download/README.md

 # Usage

 The name in the first column is used as a name for corresponding attachment.
 Attachment is expected to be in the second column.
 File type of attachment is preserved.
-The names in the first column should to be unique otherwise they will get overwritten if it’s the same file type.
+The names in the first column should to be unique otherwise attachment(s) will get overwritten if they share the same file type.

 Download CSV from Airtable
 https://support.airtable.com/hc/en-us/articles/202624339-Exporting-Records-in-a-View-to-CSV